dashevo/js-dapi-client/Discover/README.md

 Undocumented at this stage (internal used only).

 - init
-- getInsightCandidate - Get a random insightAPI object (URI);
+- getDapiCandidate - Get a random insightAPI object (URI);
-- getInsightCandidateURI
+- getDapiCandidateURI
 - getSocketCandidate